-Written by Kirsty, Sales Assistant at Edinburgh Bruntsfield and yoga teacher on our new Yoga for Cyclists class.
+Written by Kirsty, Sales Assistant at Edinburgh Bruntsfield and yoga teacher

 In cycling, the quadriceps, hamstrings, and hips never rest.
 As a result, riders often have overdeveloped quadriceps and tight hamstrings, which can pull the hips out of alignment.

 Also, a cyclist’s spine is constantly flexed forward.
 If proper form isn’t maintained, it can result in muscle pain and strain in the back and shoulders.
 Yoga helps ease tightness, creating core strength, and aligning the spine.